shaunlebron/js-in-cljs-case-study/README.md

 ## Different build methods

+Some of these are not working, probably because I'm doing it wrong.

 | dep type        | src          | `cljs.build.api`       | `shadow-cljs`               |
 |:----------------|:-------------|:-----------------------|:----------------------------|
 | `:foreign-libs` | [src-cljsjs] | ✔️ `lein build-cljsjs`  | N/A                         |